widberg/dpc/README.md

 # DPC

-Tar analogous utility to work with the DPC file format from Asobo Studio games.
+Tar analogous utility to work with the BigFile format from Asobo Studio games.

 <sup>This repository is a relative of the main [FMTK repository](https://github.com/widberg/fmtk).</sup>

+While the tool is named DPC it works with BigFiles from other platforms too.

 ## Supported Games/Versions